Madame-Aehm/CAB-Project-4-Spikes/spike2/notes.md

 })
 ```

-- This is when you're going to start using [Postman](https://www.postman.com/downloads/) a _lot_.
-If you haven't already, you'll need to download it for this project because the browser version doesn't allow request types other than 'get'.
+This is when you're going to start using [Postman](https://www.postman.com/downloads/) a _lot_.
+If you haven't already, you should download it for this project - the desktop version runs much better.
 We'll use it now to test our first endpoint!
 If I change the **path**, then I must send the request to that new end-point to recieve the response.
 If I change the **method**, my request method must also match.

-- Since this project is going to be quite large, we're going to separate it into different folders.
+Since this project is going to be quite large, we're going to separate it into different folders.
 Create a folder now to hold all our **routes**, and a `.js` file inside for 'user', or 'userRoutes'.
 This is where we're going to define all the end-points that will affect the documents held in our 'users' collection over on MongoDB.

-- In our `userRoutes.js` file we're going to use Express' [**express.Router**](https://expressjs.com/en/guide/routing.html).
+In our `userRoutes.js` file we're going to use Express' [**express.Router**](https://expressjs.com/en/guide/routing.html).
 According to the documentation: this creates a modular, mountable route handler.
 A **Router Instance** is a complete middleware and routing system; for this reason, it is often referred to as a “mini-app”.

 - Use this Router Instance to set up a test 'get' route.
 Make sure to also export the router instance: